 7. Don’t go off the rails

-Precision framing and accurate focusing are essential when it comes to close-up work, so if you’re focus stacking (or planning on making seriously small adjustments) then a set of macro rails can prove invaluable.
-These rails fit onto your tripod head and allow you to move the camera backwards and forwards in tiny increments (more expensive versions will often allow lateral movement too).
-(The NiSi NM-180 Macro Focusing Rail is an excellent choice.)
+Precision framing and accurate focusing are essential for close-up work, so if you’re focus stacking, or plan to make seriously small adjustments then a set of macro rails can prove invaluable.
+These rails fit onto a tripod head and allow you to move the camera backwards and forwards in tiny increments.
+More expensive versions will often allow lateral movement, too.
+The NiSi NM-180 Macro Focusing Rail is an excellent choice.

 8. Straighten up

-Keeping your camera (or more precisely the sensor) parallel to the subject will ensure you are not wasting any of the depth of field available to you (at high magnifications this can be just millimetres!)
-If your camera has a focus peaking option (where coloured highlights appear over areas of high contrast), use it to see which parts of your subject are in or out of focus at any one time.
+Keeping your camera – more precisely, the sensor – parallel to the subject will ensure you are not wasting any of the depth of field available to you.
+At high magnifications this can be just millimetres.
+If your camera has a focus peaking option, where coloured highlights appear over areas of high contrast, use it to see which parts of your subject are in or out of focus at any one time.

 9. Look sharp